Welcome to the Jungle!

 My first camp shift took me to King Island which is located on the Mid-coast of BC, via “The Goose” – a float plane (lands in the water)!
 It was my first time in one so they let me ride shotgun in the cockpit, not a bad way to get to work!
-It’s about a 45-minute flight, and on our first attempt, we got very close but unfortunately the fog was too much so we had to turn around and try again the next morning.
-The weather here is extremely variable and so can create logistical problems like this regularly, just part of working on the coast.
+It’s about a 45-minute flight, and on our first attempt, we got very close but unfortunately the fog was too thick, so we had to turn around and try again the next morning.
+The weather here is extremely variable and so can create logistical problems like this regularly – just part of working on the coast.

 We landed in a fjord somewhere near King Island (above).
 We pulled into a dock made from huge spruce and headed to the camp.
 This is probably the most remote place I’ve ever been to!

 This was the helicopter flipping us into the bush each day.
 We would usually see whales in the fjords en route – quite the view!
 Our main task was just a general recce of some blocks, so checking timber quality, deflection, fish potential in streams etc.

 Here’s a snippet of the BC mid-coast from the goose.

 Out of the pan and into the fire!